hbellows/git_wired_be/README.md

  - Ruby >= 2.4.1
  - Rails >= 5.2.1
- - Your own GitHub API key
+ - Your own GitHub API key is needed to run the tests.
  - Please see the following section for instructions on handling personal api keys.

 # Inital Setup